 How often will I need to upload information to Sentry MD?

-You should provide vaccination information any time you complete a COVID-19 vaccine series or booster, if boosters become available.
+You should provide vaccination information any time you complete a COVID-19 vaccine series or booster, when boosters become available.

 What will happen if I do not provide the COVID-19 vaccine documentation to Sentry MD or authorize them to disclose information to Middlebury?

-Sentry MD’s technology and privacy practices were vetted by Middlebury Information Technology Services and General Counsel’s Office during the evaluation of vaccine verification services.
+Sentry MD’s technology and privacy practices were vetted by Middlebury’s Information Technology Services and the General Counsel’s Office.
 If you have questions about the safety and security of information provided to Sentry MD, please contact Middlebury@SentryMD.com.
 For all other questions related to vaccination requirements and employment, please contact Human Resources.